zuplo/docs/docs/articles/cache.md

 :::warning

-At this time, the `options` parameter will be ignored entirely when running on in a developer environment (i.e. working copy).
+At this time, the `options` parameter will be ignored entirely when running on in a developer environment (for example working copy).
 In non-developer environments, the `ignoreMethod` property is supported.
 All other properties will be ignored.

 :::